Kuadrant/multicluster-gateway-controller/docs/how-to/multicluster-gateways-walkthrough.md

 So now we have workload ingress clusters configured with the same Gateway.

 5. Let's create the HTTPRoute in the first workload cluster.
-Again, remembering to replace the hostname accordingly if you haven't already set a value for the `MGC_ZONE_ROOT_DOMAIN` variable as described in the [Getting Started Guide](https://docs.kuadrant.io/getting-started/):
+Again, remembering to replace the hostname accordingly if you haven't already set a value for the `KUADRANT_ZONE_ROOT_DOMAIN` variable as described in the [Getting Started Guide](https://docs.kuadrant.io/getting-started/):
     ```bash
     kubectl --context kind-mgc-workload-1 apply -f - <<EOF
     apiVersion: gateway.networking.k8s.io/v1